top of page

 Dry Shampoo

-1. Arctic Fox Road Trip (click there to buy) *Vegan and cruelty free.* This is the newest addition to my list.
-I love non-aerosol products, especially for damaged hair.
-Unless you have virgin hair, I just don't recommend aerosol hair products.
-They unnecessarily fade your hair and cause damage, and it is for this reason I prefer powder ones.
-There are two reasons AF Road Trip is top of my list: The smell, and the engineering of the bottle.
+2. Arctic Fox Road Trip (click there to buy) *Vegan and cruelty free.* There are two reasons AF Road Trip is top of my list: The smell, and the engineering of the bottle.
 It sounds silly, but the way it dispenses is much more user friendly than the baby powder-esque holes poked in the top of most non aerosol dry shampoo bottles.
-It's $19.99 for a .35 oz bottle, which makes it a bit more expensive than our second option.
+It's $19.99 for a .35 oz bottle, which makes it a bit more expensive than our third option.

-2. ✓Manic Panic Hair Refresher (click here to buy) *Vegan and cruelty free.* I've tried several non aerosol powder dry shampoos, and I liked Manic Panic for three reasons.
+3. ✓Manic Panic Hair Refresher (click here to buy) *Vegan and cruelty free.* I've tried several non aerosol powder dry shampoos, and I liked Manic Panic for three reasons.
 One- they don't have a product-y "after feel".
 Some of the others I tried had a very horrible feel to them afterwards, as though you loaded your hair full of hairspray.
 Two- as long as you apply it correctly, it doesn't leave behind a powdery residue.
 There were others I found that left the hair feeling cleaner, but they also left behind a visible light colored powdery residue that was very obvious on dark hair.
 Three- cruelty free and vegan.
-It also sells at $17.99 for a .35oz bottle at Ulta.
-This year (2023) they massively upgraded their packaging to match that of arctic fox's (and their price, more than double jeesh), but I prefer the smell of AF so they retain their #2 spot on my ranking list.
+It sells at $17.99 for a .35oz bottle at Ulta.
+In 2023 they massively upgraded their packaging to match that of Arctic Fox's, but I prefer the smell of AF so they retain their #2 spot on my ranking list.

 Hairspray

 1. Kenra Professionals Alcohol Free Shaping Spray (click here to buy) *Vegan and cruelty free.*I wish there was an aerosol free hairspray that didn't suck, but alas!
 I've found no such thing.
 Alcohol free is the next best thing.
-Kenra's is light, buildable, has a pleasant smell, and isn't super stiff.
+Kenra's is light, buildable, and has a pleasant smell.
 It's $19 for 8oz at Ulta.

 Heat Protectant